Plane evacuation slide falls into backyard of Chicago home

 CHICAGO (WGN) — Federal authorities are investigating after a plane’s emergency evacuation slide fell into the backyard of a Chicago home on Monday.

-Chicago Police say they were called to the city’s northwest side near O’Hare International Airport Monday afternoon where they found the slide had slightly damaged a home.
+Chicago police said they were called to the city’s northwest side near O’Hare International Airport Monday afternoon where they found the slide had slightly damaged a home.

 “They were just having lunch upstairs in our unit and they just heard a loud boom and I guess it hit the side of the building,” said Patrick Devitt, a neighbor of the home where the plane debris fell.
 “The only thing that we were worried about at the beginning was like, oh yeah, it’s real loud, stuff like that and you get used to it, but you never think that something like that is going to happen.”